enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/functions-are-programs-too.md

 Functions allow us to break up our program into mini-programs, each for a specific task that we need.

-For instance, suppose we are simulating a human being that is addicted to coffee!
+For instance, suppose we are simulating a human being that loves coffee!

 For every cup of coffee, they need to: